 The book of Judges is one of the most neglected for Bible study and yet one of the most fascinating books in the Bible.
 The book covers about 350 years and only a small amount of that time is recorded.
 Most of the stories are cursory at best and only a few stories are told with much detail.
 The overall theme seems to be that a theocratic people need a righteous king.
 Jewish tradition assigned authorship of the book to Samuel (Heb.
 Sh'mu'el), the last judge-deliverer of Israel before the first king, and that reasonable assumption will be followed for the sake of this article.

-The Hebrew word shaphat, Judges 2:16, means one who judges or governs.
+The Hebrew word shaphat (Jdg 2:16) means one who judges or governs.
 The judges received a divine call to office with the mission to deliver from oppressors, to act as a ruler, to decide controversies, to enforce judicial decisions, and to act as God's agent.
 The various judges performed these responsibilities in various degrees.
 Not all deliverers performed judicial functions, none of the judges ruled all of the tribes and not all are credited with great deeds.

 Prostitute's Son, 11:1-3

 In Chapter Eleven Samuel introduces Jephthah (Heb.
 Yiftach), born in the land of Gilead to a man named Gilead (Heb.
-Gil'ad).
-(This is not the same Gilead who was the grandson of Manasseh, Josh 17:1).
+Gil'ad), a grandson of Manasseh, son of Joseph (cf. Josh 17:1; 1Chr 7:14).
 The land of Gilead was a fertile area about 60 miles long by 20 miles wide in an area that overlapped territory allocated to the tribe of Manasseh and the tribe of Gad east of the Jordan and bisected by the Jabbok River.

 In summary fashion Samuel informs the reader that Jephthah was a valiant warrior, but his mother was a harlot.
 The contradistinction emphasizes both his social success and his social humiliation.
 Bible versions give the impression that Jephthah was illegitimate, but doesn't explain how Gilead gained custody.
 However, the Hebrew text of Judges 11:1 could be translated: